Dolhon/moview/README.md

 # MovieW - Movie Watchlist

 Back-end for a Movie Watchlist app.
-App that allows users to track their progress through 250 highest rated movies.
+That allows users to track their progress through 250 highest rated movies.

 Purpose: Bare-bone presentation of Spring Application for demonstration purposes.